Professional wrestling holds: Canadian backbreaker rack

 Also known technically as the overhead gutwrench backbreaker rack or Sammartino backbreaker this sees an attacking wrestler first lift an opponent up so the opponent's back is resting on the wrestler's shoulder, with the opponent's head pointing in the direction that the wrestler is facing.
 The wrestler then links their arms around the face-up opponent's torso and presses down, squeezing the opponent's spine against the wrestler's shoulder.
+Hulk Hogan used this hold as a finisher earlier in career after the Bearhug and before his Atomic Leg Drop.
 A common variant of this hold has the attacking wrestler also apply a double underhook before or after lifting the opponent.
 This was used by Colt Cabana as the Colt .45.
 The double underhook variant is often seen when the hold is used to transition to another maneuver, such as a backbreaker drop or inverted powerbomb.
 Bruno Sammartino famously used this move on his opponents.
 Will Ospreay used the double underhook to spin his opponent into a neckbreaker called the Stormbreaker.